-Sodium is a mineral that’s essential for life.
-It’s regulated by your kidneys, and it helps control your body’s fluid balance.
-It also helps send nerve impulses and affects muscle function.
+Sodium is a mineral that supports vital functions.
+It’s regulated by your kidneys, and helps control your body’s fluid balance.
+It also affects nerve impulses and muscle function.

 How does sodium affect my heart?

-High blood pressure is known as the “silent killer” because its symptoms are not always obvious.
+High blood pressure is known as the “silent killer” because its symptoms aren’t always obvious.
 It’s one of the major risk factors for heart disease, the No. 1 killer worldwide.
-Almost no one gets a free pass.
-Ninety percent of American adults are expected to develop high blood pressure over their lifetimes.
+About 90% of adults in the United States are expected to develop high blood pressure over their lifetimes.

-- Some medical conditions (like diabetes or chronic kidney disease)
+- Medical conditions such as diabetes or chronic kidney disease

-Even if you don’t already have high blood pressure, eating less sodium can help blunt the rise in blood pressure that occurs with age.
+Even if you don’t have high blood pressure, eating less sodium can help blunt the rise in blood pressure that occurs as you age.
 It can also reduce your risk of heart attack, heart failure, stroke, kidney disease, osteoporosis, stomach cancer and even headaches.